eatmycode/bashtag/README.md

 ## Configuration

-The goal of `tweet.sh` is simplicity.
+The goal of `bashtag` is simplicity.

 `PAUSE`